conan-io/docs/reference/commands/creator/test.rst

                  [-o OPTIONS] [-pr PROFILE] [-r REMOTE] [-s SETTINGS] [-u] path reference

-Test a package consuming it from a conanfile.py with a test() method.
+Tests a package consuming it from a conanfile.py with a test() method.
 This command installs the conanfile dependencies (including the tested package), calls a 'conan build' to build test apps and finally executes the test() method.
 The testing recipe does not require name or version, neither